-Also by this author: Roomies, My Favorite Half-Night Stand, Josh and Hazel's Guide to Not Dating, The Unhoneymooners, Twice in a Blue Moon
+Also by this author: Roomies, My Favorite Half-Night Stand, Josh and Hazel's Guide to Not Dating, The Unhoneymooners, Twice in a Blue Moon, The Honey-Don't List

 on April 10, 2018